Can You Use a Basement Floor Drain for a Shower?

 Planning

 It is often a question of careful planning that allows us to accomplish this task.
 A plumber may also be able to help.
-There are typically two-inch drains in showers, but if you run into a three-inch drain, you’ll need to go to the plumbing supply store again.
+There are typically two-inch drains in showers, but if you run into a three-inch drain, you’ll need to get the right fixtures.

 As you’re trying to fit the connected drain body over the floor pipe, you have extra room to maneuver after removing the gasket before setting up the shower base.
 So, proper planning is also required before installing a shower drain.